-Students with an Incomplete grade are eligible to continue attending if the following conditions are met:
+Students with a grade of Incomplete are eligible to continue attending if the following conditions are met:

 - The student is otherwise making Satisfactory Academic Progress, which may include being on probation. - The time needed to make up and complete the coursework is within the program's maximum timeframe for completion.